RaineyMisty/katsuo-ropebound/README.md

 movement - able to jump and walk on platforms - 15%

-collision - able to collide with walls and platforms - 10 %
+finish - players finishing the first map achieve a completetion screen - 10%

 ### Stretch goal